MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Disable-PSSessionConfiguration.md

 ParamName            ParamValue
 ---------            ----------
 psmaximumreceived...
 60

 "Restart WinRM service"
 WinRM service need to be restarted to make the changes effective.
 Do you want to run the command "restart-service winrm"?
 [Y] Yes  [N] No  [S] Suspend  [?]
 Help (default is "Y"): y
 ```

-### Creating a Session using the Configuration

-The fifth command attempts to use the MaintenanceShell session configuration in a session.
-It uses the New-PSSession cmdlet to create a new session and the ConfigurationName parameter to specify the MaintenanceShell configuration.The results show that the  **New-PSSession** command fails because the user is denied access to the configuration.

 ```powershell
 New-PSSession -ComputerName localhost -ConfigurationName MaintenanceShell